Death by Impact: Evidence for Merger-Driven Quenching in a Collisional Ring Galaxy at Cosmic Noon: Discussion

 While AGN and starburst activities are not detected in the Bullet, they are clearly apparent in the Host.
 The presence of ongoing AGN feedback in the Host galaxy is confirmed by the X-ray detection along with the presence of a broad H$\alpha$ emission line.
 We thus explore the idea that the AGN in a galaxy may exert negative feedback on the companion galaxy, a possibility that has been discussed in recent studies \citep{2020Davies,2024Perez-Gonzalez,2025Balashev,2025Suzuki}.
 We refer to this mechanism as the \textit{Dragon Effect}: a process by which star formation is effectively quenched in the companion galaxy due to AGN-driven outflow from its neighbor.
 This disruption can delay or suppress future star formation for extended periods, representing a novel form of external feedback in galaxy evolution and a new angle in environmental quenching at cosmic noon, where the peak of mergers, quenching, and AGN activity occurs.
 This scenario is particularly relevant given that the number density of AGN is known to peak in merging systems \citep[e.g.,][]{2005Springel,2025Ellison,2025Euclid}, suggesting that such interactions—and their feedback effects—may be more common and influential than previously thought.

 In a recent study, \citet{2025Balashev} report the discovery of a major merging system at redshift $z \approx 2.7$, where they show that radiation from a quasar hosted by one of the galaxies directly impacts the ISM of its companion.
 Their analysis reveals that in regions exposed to the quasar's radiation, low-density molecular gas is significantly disrupted, leaving behind only highly compact ($>10^5 \, \mathrm{cm^{-3}}$ $\mathrm{H_2}$ number density), dense clouds that are insufficient to sustain star formation.
-These findings highlight a form of localized negative feedback—driven by the merger itself—that fundamentally alters the internal gas structure and likely suppresses star-forming activity.
+The effect of the quasar’s intense UV radiation on molecular gas is strikingly similar to the disruptive influence of massive newborn stars on their natal clouds, fundamentally altering the internal gas structure and likely suppressing star-forming activity.
 Additionally, a statistical analysis by \citet{2025Suzuki} of quasar environments at \( z \sim 2.2 \), irrespective of alignment with quasar outflow trajectories, reveals a notable deficit of Ly\(\alpha\) Emitters (LAEs) within quasar proximity regions compared to continuum-selected galaxies.
 The suppression is most pronounced for LAEs with high Ly\(\alpha\) equivalent widths, and both LAE and continuum galaxy number densities decline with decreasing distance to the quasar.
-These findings support the interpretation that quasar radiation can photoevaporate gas in low-mass halos—which typically Host LAEs—and may even impact more massive halos, thereby suppressing star formation across a range of galaxy masses.
+These findings support the interpretation that quasar radiation can photoevaporate gas in low-mass halos—which typically host LAEs—and may even impact more massive halos, thereby suppressing star formation across a range of galaxy masses.

 Such a mechanism represents a form of external, environment-induced quenching, in which feedback from a neighboring galaxy halts or delays star formation in a companion system.
 We note that the Host features some evidence of neutral gas, detected as an excess absorption in Ca~K, which may be associated with a dense neutral outflow.
 Future investigations with spatially resolved data tracing molecular clouds and neutral gas distributions will be crucial to test and better understand this scenario.